-Barbz Attacks: Nick Minaj Fans Are FIRING At Lisa Raye Over THESE Lil Kim Comments
+Barbz Attacks: Nick Minaj Fans Are FIRING At LisaRaye Over THESE Lil Kim Comments

 Now LisaRaye and, as an extension, Claudia Jordan, are both getting the same treatment.
 They did a segment on Jordan’s Fox Soul show and Raye had a lot to say about the matchup.
 She even went so far as to say that Minaj needed to “bow down” to Lil Kim.

-As a result, LisaRaye was trending #2 int eh world on Tuesday night.
-The Barbz were not here for the play play either.
+As a result, LisaRaye was trending #2 in the world on Tuesday night.
+The Barbz were not here for the play-play either.
 They hit her with some haymakers like this one:

 Are we serious right now?
 Hit the flip to see more of the destruction and people coming for the Barbz for their overreactions.